October 19, 2021

 The better your employees’ lives in general, the more effective they will be in your workplace.
 Part of your HR Training and Development program(s) can be “learning for fun and enrichment”.

-Recruitment and onboarding is often a boring process.
+Recruitment, onboarding, and new employee orientation are often boring processes.
 Typically, candidates send in their resumes (c.v.).
 Then, there is a F2F interview (physical or remote).
 If hired, there are forms to be filled out, and after that, the knowledge/skills training needed.
+This is especially useful if you're only starting out on HR for small businesses.

-Many companies are already using gamification learning solution as part of their onboarding program(s).
+Many companies are already using gamification learning solution as part of their onboarding and employee training opportunities.
 Some forward-thinking organizations are starting to include it earlier, as part of their recruitment process.
 For example, instead of first submitting a resume, prospective employees play a game.
 Depending on their “score”, you can level them up (to submitting their c.v. for example) or not.
-And if they choose not to play (waste of their time, silly, etc.), that already gives you important information about how well they fit your corporate culture.
+And if they choose not to play (waste of their time, silly, etc.), that already gives you important information about how well they will fit your corporate culture as new hires.

 Although we’ve touched on skills earlier, they deserve their own section because they are firmly on the minds of HR leaders.
 In other words, making sure their employees have the necessary critical skills and competencies.

 Typing “training” into the EdApp course library resulted in 26 hits.
-They include courses on such topics as HIPAA compliance, Microsoft 365, New Hire Safety, iAuditor, and several training courses in other languages.
+They include courses on such topics as HIPAA compliance, New Hire Safety, SafetyCulture, and several instructor-led training courses in other languages.
 Most of the courses shown are free and editable.
-Use them “as is” with or without your branding as part of your online training.
-You can also begin with them as a base and add additional material as needed.
+Use them “as is” with or without your branding as part of your online compliance training and talent development.
+You can also begin with them as a base and add additional elearning material as needed.

 Yet, the real power (in my opinion) of an LMS such as EdApp is rapid authoring.
 Through microlearning templates, you create microlessons in minutes.
 Collect a few of these microlessons, and you have a purpose-built course that is unique to your organization.

-This means you can create a course about any topic or for any purpose in your HR training and development program(s).
+This means you can create a course about any topic or for any purpose in your human resource management training and professional-development program(s).

 The great news is that you don’t need to be a designer to use the EdApp LMS authoring tool.
 The close-to-80 templates in their gallery are user-friendly and extremely intuitive.
 This article explains more and gives some practical tips about the “how to”.